LambdaLabsML/examples/nerfstudio/README.md

 We set `num_frames_target` to `400` -- this is an approximated number of frames extracted from the video footage.
 We set `matching_method` to `sequential` so to avoid an exhaustive `colmap` feature matching process.
 These settings can be changed according to the scene's complexity, the time budget, and the computing budget.
 In particular, `sequential` matching is only recommended when input images are from video footage.

-### Step Three: Exposes Your Localhost To The World
+### Step Three: Expose Your Localhost To The World

 Before we launch a NeRF training job, we should use `localtunnel` to generate a public URL for interacting with nerfstudio remotely.
 There are many options for serving a self-hosted apps publically (e.g. ngrok or Cloudflare tunnel).
 We choose `localtunnel` since it does not require any registration or auth token.
 It is also the method used in this official nerfstudio [colab notebook](https://github.com/nerfstudio-project/nerfstudio/blob/main/colab/demo.ipynb)